Prof. Barak Shoshany's Website

 Ben Snodgrass

-Ben, an undergraduate student at Durham University, did a research project under my supervision, as part of the Mitacs Globalink Research Internship, from June to September 2022.
-He is currently a graduate student at Cambridge University.
+Ben did a research project under my supervision, as part of the Mitacs Globalink Research Internship, from June to September 2022.
+At the time he was an undergraduate student at Durham University.
+After studying for a master's at Cambridge University, he is currently pursuing a PhD in mathematics at the University of Freiburg.

-In his project, Ben worked on creating a generalized model for warp drives that can "land", i.e., finish their journey at rest in a different reference frame, and used them to construct an explicit model demonstrating that faster-than-light travel can lead to time travel.
-The results were published in our paper "Warp Drives, Rest Frame Transitions, and Closed Timelike Curves".
+In his project, Ben worked on creating a generalized model for warp drives that can transition between reference frames, and used it to construct an explicit spacetime geometry demonstrating that faster-than-light travel using warp drives can lead to time travel.
+The results were published in our paper "Warp Drives and Closed Timelike Curves".

 Zipora Stober